-Railroad bidding war back on; Canadian Pac ups bid for KSU
+Railroad bidding war for Kansas City Southern is reignited

 Canadian National appeared to have won the bidding war in May when it sweetened the offer to include more of its stock and vowed to cover any breakup fee that Kansas City Southern would have to pay for walking away from the agreement with Canadian Pacific.

-The bid Tuesday from Canadian Pacific may upend that story.
+The bid Tuesday from Canadian Pacific Railway Ltd. may upend that story.

-Canadian National did not immediately respond early Tuesday for a request for comment from The Associated Press.
+Canadian National on Tuesday said that its offer is still superior.
+Kansas City Southern did not immediately respond to a request for comment from The Associated Press.

-Shares of Kansas City Southern rose more than 6% in premarket trading, while Canadian Pacific’s stock fell 3%.
+Shares of Kansas City Southern jumped more than 7% at the opening bell and Canadian National Railway Co. rose slightly.
+Shares of Canadian Pacific slipped.